Lonely Beach, Koh Chang

 ✔ Excellent beach but can get crowded

-✔ Cheap and cheerful but gradually going more upmarket
+✔ Cheap and cheerful but now going more upmarket

 For Western visitors, Lonely Beach has long been regarded as the best beach to stay on Koh Chang if you’re a true party loving, backpacker.
 For Thais, Lonely Beach has long been regarded as the best beach to visit on Koh Chang if you want to see western girls topless.